Pusad

-Pusad is a city in the Yavatmal district located in Vidarbha region of Maharashtra state of India.
-It is named after the Pus river.
-Its ancient name was 'Pushpawanti'.
-Pusad is second largest city of yavatmal district.
-For last 20 years Pusad is being tried to be promoted to the stature of district but due to lack of administration of governing bodies it is only a dream of the people.
+Pusad, with ancient name Pushpawanti named after the Pus river, is the second largest city in the Yavatmal district of Vidarbha region in Maharashtra state of India.
+Over the decades, ruling politicians' failure to address people's demand of district status for Pusad, has hindered development.

 History

 Early era

 Pusad is a tribal area, of mostly Banjaras.
 Banjara of Pusad area have an oral tradition of their migration from Rajasthan toward central and south India from 12th century after the defeat and death of Prithviraj Chauhan by Muhammad Ghouri in the 1191 Battle of Tarain in present-day Haryana, a narrative which also coincides with the oral traditions of Romani gypsies of Europe who also recall 12th century Islamic invasion of India as the cause of their migration.

 Medieval era

-Two temples in 13th century hemadpanti architecture, ruins of several temples, a fine tank exist in Pusad area as per the ASI report of 1874 CE.
+Two Aundha Nagnath Temples (Nageshwaram) in 13th century hemadpanti architecture which are an important place of pilgrimage 85 km southwest of Pusad, ruins of several temples, a fine tank exist in Pusad area as per the ASI report of 1874 CE.
+The present Aundha Nagnath temple is said to have been built by the Seuna (Yadava) dynasty and dates to 13th century, The first temple at this site is said to be from time of the Mahabharata and is believed to have been constructed by Yudhishthira, eldest of the Pandavas, when they were expelled for 14 years from Hastinapur.
+The first temple building was seven-storeyed before it was sacked by Aurangzeb.

 During the 16th to 20th centuries Pusad was part of Berar Province which kept changing hands between Maratha Peshwas and Mughals.
 During 1760 and 1795 this area was with Maratha Bhonsla rajas of Nagpur kingdom.
 Marathas ceded these to British after Wellesley's victories at Assaye and Argaon (1803), who in turn handed these over to Nizam-ul-Mulk of Hyderabad State in 1804.
 After this Pindari and Bhil raiders too stopped their harassing raids in this area.
 Nizam was initially a viceroy of Hydrabad province of Mughal Empire, from 1724 CE he ruled this area independently until he came under British protectorate, after 1857 he gradually became a princely state of the British Raj.